adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 }
 ```

-The server can accept a pending connection in its backlog or wait for a client connection to be requested if there are no connections available.
+The server can accept a pending connection in its backlog, or wait for a client to request a connection if there are no connections available.
 By default the call to accept() is blocking.
 Execution will stop until a client connection is established.

 ```cpp
 bool os_server_accept(ServerSocketInfo& socket_info)